Andrew-EKrause/Assembly-Programs/README.md

 ### Program 2: `firstnumberlist.asm`
 **_Program that Lists Numbers_** <br/>
 The program displays 12 values in decreasing order by the value of 7.
 The program starts with the value of 700, and decrements the value from that point onward.
 The decrementation will be printed out on the screen.
-If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
+If you need to see any screenshots, which were specified in "Program 1: helloprogram0mips.asm", click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
 Steps to running the program are listed below.

 1. First, click on "File" in the Mars environemnt.
 Then click "Open".
 A window should open where you can select a .asm file to open in the Mars environment.
 2. If you do not see any .asm files you can select to open, navigate to the project folder you downloaded from this repository.
 Select the "firstnumberlist.asm" file.
 Click "Open".